-Other than the above, the processes specified in this article are the exclusive legal methods of appointing unit personnel or persons with the right to enter the unit and no person may be legally awarded tenure in the unit except under and in conformance with the criteria specified in this Article and the processes specified in the Article that follows it; and/or in settlement of a grievance explicitly sanctioned by the MSP; and no person may be promoted to a unit rank except while a member of the unit under the criteria and through the processes specified in the same two articles, and/or in settlement of a grievance explicitly sanctioned by the MSP.
+Other than the above, the processes specified in this article are the exclusive legal methods of appointing unit personnel or persons with the right to enter the unit and no person may be legally awarded tenure in the unit except under and in conformance with the criteria specified in this Article and the processes specified in the Article that follows it; and/or in settlement of a grievance explicitly sanctioned by the MSP; an academic administrator may apply for promotion in the department of their primary faculty appointment.
+All qualifications, eligibility criteria, and evaluation processes contained in Articles VII and VIII shall apply.
 In special situations, an individual may be permitted to enter the unit through the transfer to the University of an appropriate position from another institution under the jurisdiction of the Board, but such transfers shall occur only after the Office of Academic Affairs has entered into written joint agreement with the MSP and under the specific terms of such agreement.